 Knowledge is power!

-Many people document their stories on they paid off debt.
-Learn tips and tricks so you don't make the same mistakes.
+Many people document their stories of they paid off debt.
+Learn tips and tricks so you don’t make the same mistakes.

-Just be wary on all the stories… Not everyone may want to divulge the good, bad, and ugly while paying off debt.
+Just be wary of all the stories… Not everyone may want to divulge the good, bad, and ugly while paying off debt.

-Also, make sure you aren't making on of these common debt mistakes!
+Also, make sure you aren’t making one of these common debt mistakes!

 Did you Learn How to Get out of Debt ?

 There are your 5 steps on how to pay off debt!